top of page

 THE HAVASU FLASH FLOOD OF 1984

-The clients are tired.
-They smile and drip, standing ankle deep at the edge of the water, caressed by the sun.
-A cocoon of towering red cliffs and shimmering green cottonwoods rim our iridescent acre of plunge-pool, domed with a sky of indigo.
+My clients are tired.
+The good kind.
+Standing ankle deep at the edge of our fantasmical turquoise plunge-pool, we smile, we drip, and are caressed by the breathless desert sun.
+A cocoon of towering coral-red cliffs and shimmering green cottonwoods rim our iridescent acre, domed with a sky of indigo so infinitely deep it could inhale you.
 Is this Mars?
-Maybe Jupiter?
-They fumble in daypacks for sandwiches, squirrels scatter.
+Jupiter?
+They fumble in daypacks for sandwiches.
+Watchful squirrels snoop from nearby branches.

-Wearing nothing but my customary desert costume of shorts, running shoes, floppy straw hat, full-wrap mirrored sunglasses, and daypack, I consider howling like a coyote.
-Instead I concentrate on my rather crumpled salami sandwich.
+Wearing nothing but my customary desert costume of frayed cut-offs, soggy running shoes, floppy straw hat, full-wrap mirrored sunglasses, and ratty daypack, I have the urge to howl like a coyote.
+Instead I concentrate on my crumpled salami sandwich.

-My gaze ascends leisurely up the full height of the improbable turquoise waterfall to where it first arcs over the lip, nearly two hundred feet above.
-There are a few others here, non-rafting “civilians” who have climbed down from the campground above through a maze of dusty natural caves in the vertical cliffs.
-The route involves clutching rusty old cables installed ages ago by the local tribesmen, moving through frozen waterfalls of sculpted orange travertine stalactites.
-Those who can manage to speak do so in hushed tones, as if in a cathedral, leaving only the sound of water.
+My gaze ascends leisurely up the full height of the incomprehensible pastel waterfall to where it gracefully arcs over the lip, nearly two hundred feet above.
+There are a few others here, non-rafting “civilians” who have climbed down from the campground above through a maze of dusty natural caves and connecting steps carved into the vertical cliffs.
+The route involves clutching rusty old cables installed ages ago by the local tribesmen, traversing frozen waterfalls of sculpted travertine stalactites.
+Those who manage to speak do so in hushed tones, as if in a cathedral, leaving only the sound of water.

 Destiny is at hand.

 “What the ….”
 The words, whispered to myself, desiccate into the dry air.
-My smile does the same.
+My smile does likewise.

-Appearing at the very brink of the falls, an uncanny presence, as yet unidentifiable.
+Appearing at the very brink of the falls, an uncanny obsidian presence, as yet unidentifiable.
 Is it part of the sky?
-I try to sort things out, like a wolf sniffing the air.
-A pressing blackness.
-Obsidian.
-Unmistakably monstrous, though I glimpse only its margin.
+I try to sort things out, sniffing the air, squinting, ears back.
+Above me looms a pressing, black, groaning Obelisk, unmistakably monstrous, though I glimpse only it’s margin.
 My sandwich, still in hand, unconsciously droops to my side.
 I stand like a statue in a corner nave, gaze aloft.

 A cloud?
 The question floats in my skull.
 Whatever it is, my skin tingles.
-My lungs suck in one long, deep draught of air.
-The body prepares itself.
-The mind has yet to follow.
+I suck in one long, deep draught of air, blow it out through pursed lips.
+The still young body prepares itself, the feeble mind has yet to follow.

-This black behemoth is ponderously but surely moving down canyon.
+This black behemoth is ponderously but surely floating down our little canyon like a supertanker.
 Towards us.

-In the Great American Southwestern Desert, July and August are monsoon season.
-The towering afternoon thunderheads tumble in, edged brilliant silver and white in the blinding sun, bellies gray and somber, cast against a sky so painfully blue, grumbling and striking with flashes of raw electricity between firmament and space.
-Their immense atmospheric landscape dwarfs the stony one below.
-If it rains within your immediate sphere, the cliffs are painted shiny black or crystalline burgundy or molten silver, unending ramparts on every side glinting like jewels in the slanting rays of the sun.
-After the drama of the rain pouring down, filling the potholes of your senses, a glorious quality of peace swells, penetrating all space.
+In our beloved Southwestern Desert, July and August are what we locals call Monsoon Season.
+Towering afternoon thunderheads regularly tumble in, edged with brilliant silver by the blinding sun.
+Their bellies hang grey and sombre, cast against a painfully blue sky, grumbling and striking with flashes of raw electricity, weaving firmament to space.
+The immense atmospheric landscape dwarfs our stony world below.
+If it rains within your immediate sphere, the cliffs become an animated tapestry of iridescent black, crystalline burgundy and molten silver waterfalls, ramparts on every hand glinting like sapphires and opals in the slanting rays of the sun.
+After the drama of rain pouring down, filling the potholes of your senses, a glorious quality of peace swells, penetrating our restless souls just enough to calm us, even if just for one brief, singular moment.
 Pure, unadulterated magic.
-Moments of speechless awe for some…discomfort for others.
-The river turns to chocolate colored mud, splattering everyone and everything—a slippery mess.
-A safe path through rapids becomes difficult to read, obscured and colored all wrong.
-Bathing is for the intrepid or desperately stinky.
+Moments of speechless awe for some… discomfort for others.
+The river itself turns to Cafe-O’lait mud, splattering everyone and all the rafts and gear, leaving a slippery, goopy mess.
+A safe path through key rapids becomes more difficult to read, rocks obscured and currents coloured all wrong.
+Bathing is for the intrepid or the desperately stinky.

-For me, being in a monsoon in the desert Canyon Country is to be transported back to primordial roots, everything washed clean.
+For me, being in a monsoon in the desert Canyon Country is to be transported back to primordial roots, my tormented inner world washed clean once more, allowing me the illusion of being able to start fresh, erase my assorted blunders and perhaps move with a bit of grace.
 Catching an elusive flash flood is akin to discovering buried treasure.
-Red or black or green waterfalls coalesce and roar down side canyons that may have been silent for lifetimes.
-A gift from the Gods.
-Mud sweeps everything in its path downstream, that much closer to the sea, swirling and cascading into oblivion.
+Fantastical red, black and green waterfalls roar down side canyons that may have been silent for lifetimes.
+A quickening of the pulse – a gift from the Gods.
+Mud sweeps everything in its path downstream, that much closer to the sea, swirling and cascading with a roar into sweet oblivion.
 One must take great care not to join the detritus.
-Secretly I smile when the once mighty Colorado, Spanish for red-colored, returns for a time back to its pre-dam personality.
-Once the spray settles, debris is left perched in unusual places—high in treetops, jammed in cracks fifty feet and more overhead.
-People point and wonder at how that tree got way the hell up there…
+Secretly I smile when the once mighty Colorado, Spanish for red-coloured, returns for a time back to its pre-dam violence and splendour.
+Once the spray settles, river debris – driftwood, leaves, carcasses – is left perched in remarkable places; way up in treetops or jammed in cracks fifty feet above our heads.
+People point and wonder how the hell that tree trunk got way up there…

 The sound of water.

-It is, of course, better to sense the whisper well before it becomes a clarion call.
-Guides too often tempt fate as it is.
+It is, of course, better to sense this whisper well before it becomes a roar.
+We guides too often tempt fate as it is.
 Personality trait.
-Keep an eye out at every bend for a quick exit route.
+Keep an eye out at every bend for the quickest exit route.
 Watch for a climbable escape crack as you slither between the vertical walls.
-Better yet—don’t go.
-Camp high.
-Keep your gear packed and ready for hasty gathering, especially your life jacket.
-Sleep on your boat, one eye open.
-Clear your senses with one neat shot of single-malt.
+Tie your boats well, ideally not in the direct path of a potential flood.
+Leave your gear clipped on and at the ready, especially your life jacket.
+If you choose to remain with the fleet, perhaps to nap on your boat in the welcome shade, keep one eye open.
+Clear your senses with one neat shot of highland single-malt, discreetly of course.

 XXX

-I’m rowing my “snout” boat on this trip, so I enter the eddy first, tie up at the mouth, near to where the eddy line marks the boundary between Havasu Creek and the Colorado River.
-The others slide into the eddy, tie up to my stern, and string themselves end to end as my folks slide off the snout.
-The rigs wrap themselves tight into the eddy, leaving room for other latecomers to jam in.
-Lorna, who is taking the day off, is the last boat to tie up, jamming her raft tight into the hourglass-shaped vertical cliff at the far end of the eddy, where the creek enters.
+I’m rowing my huge “snout” boat on this trip, so as usual I enter the eddy first, aiming near to where the eddy line marks the boundary between Havasu Creek and the Colorado River, and quickly tie up to a well-known flat anchor rock on a ledge.
+The others slide gracefully into the eddy, tie up to my stern, then string themselves end to end as my folks slide off the snout onto the ledge.
+Each rig wraps tight into the eddy, leaving room for other latecomers to jam in.
+Lorna, who is taking the day off, is the last boat to tie up, jamming her raft into the hourglass-shaped notch at the far end of the eddy, where the creek enters.
 Nice and quiet there, nobody stepping over her, good shade all day.
 I strap up my oars, exchange my flip-flops for tennies, grab my daypack.
 Everyone is boat hopping, smiling, preparing for a wonderful day.

-Glancing at Dave Edwards, my great big Georgian-Welsh friend, I wave farewell.
-He smiles his broad smile and turns his face upwards to the overhanging cliffs above our heads.
+Glancing at Big Dave Edwards, my fellow Georgian-Welsh boatman who’s staying back to harbourmaster, I wave farewell.
+He smiles his broad smile and looks upwards to the overhanging cliffs nearly thirty feet above our heads.
+There’s a part where they come close, maybe seven or eight feet across the gap.

 “Ever see anyone jump across?” he says playfully.